South Asians in the United Kingdom

 South Asians in the United Kingdom have been present in the country since the 17th century, with significant migration occurring in the mid-20th century.
 They originate primarily from eight sovereign states in South Asia which are, in alphabetical order, the countries of Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, and Sri Lanka.
 There is also a history of migration of diasporic South Asians from Africa and Southeast Asia moving to, and settling in, the United Kingdom.

-Rishi Sunak was the first Prime Minister of the United Kingdom to be of South Asian descent.
+Rishi Sunak was the first Prime Minister of the United Kingdom to be of Indian descent.

 Population

 There are approximately 5 million people of South Asian heritage in the UK, or 7.5% of the British population.

 According to the 2021 United Kingdom census, there are 1,927,150 people of Indian/British Indian ethnicity (2.9%), 1,662,286 people of Pakistani /British Pakistani ethnicity (2.5%), 651,834 people of Bangladeshi/ British Bangladeshi ethnicity (1.0%), and an estimated further 700,000 from other South Asian heritage backgrounds.

 South Asians in the UK are represented by many different ethnic groups native to the region of South Asia.
 The BBC has frequently described them as South Asian groups, or South Asian ethnic groups, due to the diversity of ethnic and ethnolinguistic groupings that might be considered as South Asian people.

 Various British institutions consider there to be eight South Asian sovereign states.
 The London School of Economics's South Asia Centre describes its academic objective as "Unravelling South Asia — Afghanistan, Bhutan, Bangladesh, India, Maldives, Myanmar, Nepal, Pakistan and Sri Lanka — to the World."
 The Minister of State for South Asia and the Commonwealth (a UK Government cabinet office) covers the Asian subregion, with the junior position also representative as the Minister for Afghanistan.